 Regarding the skin, the benefits are enormous.
 Regular intake of wild oregano prevents age-related breakdown, including the formation of wrinkles.
 Age spots tend to dissolve, both from internal and topical use.
 There is a glow to this tissue.
 It should be recalled that the ancient Greeks routinely applied a combination of extra virgin olive oil and oregano oil to the skin.
 They did so because it caused them to glimmer in beauty and acted to prevent all skin diseases.
 They also did so as a protective system against the sun.

 The individual can take advantage of the Greek way and apply the wild oil, in an extra virgin olive oil base, to the skin.
-A super-strength form of high potency is ideal for this.
 In this higher strength the penetration into the skin is ideal.
 Such oregano oil is a powerful activator of lymphatic flow.
 In fact, it can be applied for lymphatic swelling and congestion.
 This is ideal also for the immune system, since any mobilization of the lymph is highly therapeutic.

 Wild oregano oil can also be added to soaps, shampoos, and body lotions.
 Simply add five to 10 drops in, for instance, an 8 oz. or so bottle of shampoo or lotion.
 In pump or hand soaps add 20 drops.